Step 1: Select Colors

 The sample card uses the traditional Christmas colors of red and

 green with accents in black, yellow and brown.
-Select a ribbon,
+Select markers, stamp

-markers and stamp pads to render the color theme.
+pads, and a ribbon to render the color theme.

 Tip: Use whatever color scheme you like.
 Base